Environment Configuration

 The deny-list guard (the thing that blocks destructive commands like rm -rf /) runs on the final rendered command, at execute time — not against the template, and not at save time.
 That means:

-- A template can render to a denied command under some worktree contexts and not others.
+- A template can render to a denied command under some branch contexts and not others.

 - The first visibility you have that a command is denied is when someone clicks Start / Stop / Nuke and it fails.